66.7 kb - PDF

 - Most people felt better immediately after their contact with Samaritans.

-We are currently carrying out a caller outcomes study to understand the impact our telephone helpline has on callers, both during the call, and longer-term.
+Samaritans have commissioned MEL Research to conduct an independent caller outcomes study to understand the impact our telephone helpline has on callers, both during the call, and longer-term.
 The findings from this study will be available next year.
+If you would like any more information on this, please visit MEL Research or email our Research team.

 1.7 mb - PDF